What is a Pilon Fracture?

 may wait longer before removing the sutures/staples.
 X-rays of the leg and ankle are performed to confirm that the tibia and fibula fractures are still in place.
 The leg in then placed in either a cast or a removable boot.

 The time to achieve full bone healing of a pilon fracture typically occurs 3-6 months after surgery, but it often takes patients 12 months or more to fully recover from the injury.
-These are serious ankle injuries.
-Most patients do not return to the same
+Pilon fractures are serious injuries.
+Most patients do not return to the

-function that they had before getting hurt.
+same function that they had before getting hurt.
 It is common for patients to have residual aches, swelling, stiffness, and weakness even after the tibia and fibula bones are healed.
-Some patients may need physical therapy to help in their recovery.
+Most patients will need physical therapy to help in their recovery.

 Risks and Complications